 DEXA scans measure body composition, including bone density, and harmful visceral fat.
 The results are based upon your age, height, and gender.
 You may locate a Dexafit scanner near you at: Dexafit Store Locator.

 The good news is that you can slow down, stop, and reverse any deficiencies in these areas of fitness.
 It’s a choice!

-Note: None of these tests eliminates the need for health screenings done by your doctor.
+No fitness test eliminates the need for regular health screenings done by your doctor.